Georgian heraldry: History

 One of the earliest pieces of heraldry known to be associated with Georgia was designed in the 15th century for the Kingdom of Georgia.
 Conrad Grünenberg, in his armorial, described several Georgian arms, including those for West Georgia and Abkhazia.

 The coat of arms of the Bagrationi dynasty was considered to be a state coat of arms of Georgia.
 The designs ran with the image of David, from whom the Bagrationis claimed lineage.

 Heraldry in Georgia was further developed by Prince Vakhushti of Kartli.
 In his “Atlas of Georgia”, a geographical work on the Caucasus, he used several early coats of arms for Georgia.
-Historians today use it not just as a geographical work but also as an armorial due to its signficant heraldic content.
+Historians today use it not just as a geographical work but also as an armorial due to its significant heraldic content.
 He used various existing symbols of Georgia, such as Saint George, but this was the first time Archangel Michael had been used as a symbol of Georgia.

 In the eighteenth century, the court of Heraclius II, king of Kakheti, and later Qartli and Kakheti.
 He had a great interest in westernising Georgia, which included introduction of flags and coats of arms of family and country.
 He used the great royal seal to ratify the Treaty of Georgievsk with the Russian Empire in 1783, which made early use of the Georgian crown as a symbol.
 Erekle II's older seal, from 1746, was at the time original, though now it contributes greatly towards the flag and coat of arms.
 It indeed has two lion supporters with a shield, and a Goergian crown atop it.
 It also has a cross, accompanied by four roundels, known as the Jerusalem cross.
 It was adopted due to Georgia's adherence to Eastern Orthodox Christianity.
 Modern Georgia adopted this as a flag based on the significant historical precedent as its use as a banner for Georgia.

 Today, the Royal Heraldic college of Georgia is "entrusted with issuing, registering, and regulating armorial bearings and other heraldic matters."